sqrlserverjava/sqrl-server-base/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/204/badge)](https://bestpractices.coreinfrastructure.org/projects/204)
 # sqrl-server-base

-Java SQRL authentication library that implements the server side portions of the [SQRL](https://www.grc.com/sqrl/sqrl.htm) protocol.
-It can be integrated into existing JEE apps in order to add SQRL as an authentication option to existing methods (username/password, etc).
+Java SQRL authentication library that implements server side portions of the [SQRL](https://www.grc.com/sqrl/sqrl.htm) protocol.
+It can be integrated with existing JEE apps in order to add SQRL as an authentication option to existing methods (username/password, etc).

 The intent is that additional libraries will be built on top of this for popular authentication frameworks such as Spring, Apache Shiro, etc.  It can also be used directly by an application as is.